googleapis/google-cloud-ruby/google-cloud-recommendation_engine-v1beta1/README.md

-# Ruby Client for the Recommendations AI V1beta1 API
+# Ruby Client for the Recommendations AI V1BETA1 API

 Recommendations AI service enables customers to build end-to-end personalized recommendation systems without requiring a high level of expertise in machine learning, recommendation system, or Google Cloud.

-Recommendations AI enables you to build an end-to-end personalized recommendation system based on state-of-the-art deep learning ML models, without a need for expertise in ML or recommendation systems.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Recommendations AI V1beta1 API.
+It provides basic client classes for a specific version of the Recommendations AI V1BETA1 API.
 Most users should consider using the main client gem, [google-cloud-recommendation_engine](https://rubygems.org/gems/google-cloud-recommendation_engine).
 See the section below titled *Which client should I use?* for more information.